-Chase for Business offers solutions that allow you to accept payments online, in-store, or on-the-go (e.g., pop-ups, ad hoc markets, etc.).
+Chase for Business offers payment solutions that allow you to accept online, in-store, or on-the-go.
 Chase supports payments using all major debit and credit cards and provides you with online dashboards to manage your account.

-Fees begin at 2.90% + $0.25 flat rate charge per transaction.
+The pricing model begins at 2.60% + $0.10 flat rate charge per transaction.
 There are alternative options for those who handle a high volume of transactions.

 Already using QuickBooks to manage your accounting?
 Consider QuickBooks from Intuit Merchant Services.

-You can accept credit cards, debit cards, and bank transfers (and for qualifying accounts, the company also offers next-day deposits).
+You can accept credit cards, debit cards, and bank transfers.
+For qualifying accounts, the company also offers next-day deposits.

-There are no monthly or setup fees, with per-transaction rates starting at 1% for bank transfers and $0.25 + 2.4% for swiped transactions.
-QuickBooks offers discounts for those handling more than $7500 per month.
+There are no monthly or setup fees, with per-transaction rates starting at 2.4% + $0.25 for swiped transactions.
+QuickBooks offers volume discounts.

 PayPal offers you more than just the ability to send and receive money online.